-Once you have been elected president, you will want to get a few things scheduled so that you will be able to put your best foot forward as you start your term.
+Once elected president, you should schedule a few items to put your best foot forward as you start your term.

-Getting Organized:
+Getting Organized

 - Talk with the outgoing president and set a date for a formal transition of records. - Ensure executive board members have met with their predecessors to receive relevant information. - Request and review a copy of your bylaws and standing rules from Texas PTA to ensure you have the current Texas PTA template and approved copy (available after August 1). - Consult the current bylaws template to access a list of responsibilities for the president.
-These responsibilities may change from year to year, so be sure to obtain the most current bylaws template from Texas PTA each year. - Have a meeting with your Principal to discuss the calendar for the year, and review campus goals and needs. - Set up your personal "presidential" work environment by creating folders on your computer and cloud storage for shared files.
+These responsibilities may change from year to year, so obtain the most current bylaws template from Texas PTA each year. - Have a meeting with your Principal to discuss the calendar for the year and review campus goals and needs. - Set up your personal work environment by creating folders on your computer and cloud storage for shared files.
 Also, organize your new president's binder and file space at home.
-(Yes, there will be paper documents to file.) - Browse txpta.org and join the Texas PTA Idea Share page on Facebook for new ideas and resources and to connect with other PTA leaders. - Follow Council and Texas PTA social media (Pinterest, Facebook, Twitter, Instagram, etc.).
+(Yes, there will be paper documents to file.) - Browse txpta.org and join the Texas PTA Idea Share page on Facebook for new ideas and resources and to connect with other PTA leaders. - Follow Council, if applicable, and Texas PTA social media (Pinterest, Facebook, Twitter, Instagram).

-Financial Check-Up:
+Financial Check-Up

 - Coordinate with the newly elected treasurer to update the signature cards for bank accounts with new signers at the beginning of the fiscal year.
 Review your bylaws and, if applicable, standing rules to determine the number and requirements for check signers.
-A transition letter from the outgoing treasurer to the bank or minutes from the election meeting may be necessary to enact the change, as well as attendance at the bank of the secretary and/or a current signer. - Verify with the outgoing treasurer that the Annual Financial Report has been completed and that all tax returns have been filed. - Facilitate, if necessary, arrangements for documents to be delivered to the financial reconciliation committee as soon as possible after the fiscal year ends. - Obtain a copy of the budget adopted at the last membership meeting of the year.
+A transition letter from the outgoing treasurer to the bank or minutes from the election meeting may be necessary to enact the change, as well as attendance at the bank of the secretary or a current signer. - Verify with the outgoing treasurer that the Annual Financial Report has been completed and that all tax returns have been filed. - Facilitate, if necessary, arrangements for documents to be delivered to the financial reconciliation committee as soon as possible after the fiscal year ends. - Obtain a copy of the budget adopted at the last membership meeting of the year.

-Starting Your PTA Work:
+Starting Your PTA Work

 - The newly elected president should call and conduct a meeting of the newly elected officers within 30 days of the election. - Appoint the parliamentarian, historian (if necessary), standing committee chairs, and other open positions.
-Strive for a balance of experienced and new members that represents campus demographics. - All executive board members should submit their names and contact information via the Texas PTA website.
-Visit www.txpta.org/officer-intake. - Schedule a planning meeting for the executive board.
-Your executive board includes officers (president, vice president(s), secretary, and treasurer), the principal, parliamentarian, standing committee chairs (if specified in your bylaws), and additional positions such as historian, Council Delegate(s), faculty representative (other than principal or designee), and student representatives (as specified in your bylaws).
-You should determine goals for the year, which will guide the Plans of Work.
+Strive for a balance of experienced and new members that represents campus demographics. - All executive board members should submit their names and contact information via the Texas PTA website at txpta.org/officer-intake. - Schedule a planning meeting for the executive board.
+Your executive board includes officers (president, vice president(s), secretary, and treasurer), the principal, parliamentarian, standing committee chairs (if specified in your bylaws), and additional positions, such as historian, Council Delegate(s), faculty representative (other than principal or designee), and student representatives (as specified in your bylaws).
+You should determine goals for the year to guide the plans of work.
 Review your current bylaws and standing rules with the entire executive board.
 The bylaws contain many job responsibilities and timelines/due dates.
 Reviewing them together gets everyone on the same page with the same expectations. - Goal setting provides direction and allows a means to measure accomplishments.
 Goal setting allows people to become more efficient and effective, prevents crises, provides confidence, builds public esteem for the association, lends credibility to efforts, and makes the membership proud of its participation.
-Goals should be SMART - specific, measurable, attainable, results-oriented, and time-bound.
+Goals should be SMART specific, measurable, attainable, results-oriented, and time-bound.
 Ensure that goals are in written form and reviewed at each meeting as appropriate.